Background pattern

 Monitoring your treatment with EXJADE

-During treatment, regular blood and urine tests will be performed.
-These tests will monitor the amount of iron in your body (blood ferritin level)to see how well the treatment with EXJADE is working.
-The tests will also monitor kidney function (blood creatinine level, presence of protein in the urine) and liver function (blood transaminase levels).
-Your doctor may ask you to undergo a kidney biopsy if they suspect significant kidney damage.
-They may also perform MRI scans to determine the amount of iron in your liver.
-Your doctor will take these tests into account to decide on the most suitable dose of EXJADE for you and will use these tests to decide when to stop your treatment with EXJADE.
+During treatment, you will have regular blood and urine tests.
+These tests will monitor the amount of iron in your body (ferritin level in the blood) to see how well EXJADE is working.
+The tests will also monitor kidney function (creatinine level in the blood, protein in the urine) and liver function (transaminase level in the blood).
+Your doctor may ask you to have a kidney biopsy if they suspect significant kidney damage.
+You may also have MRI (magnetic resonance imaging) tests to determine the amount of iron in your liver.
+Your doctor will take these tests into account to decide on the most suitable dose of EXJADE for you and will also use these tests to decide when to stop your treatment with EXJADE.

 Other medicines and EXJADE